ArcadeTV/HuEverReset/README.md

 #### Microcontroller:
 Please mind that the ATtiny84 microcontroller needs to be programmed with the provided hex file.
+If you use the ISP header, please do so while the pcb is unpopulated except for IC1.

 #### Jumper J1
 Enable or Disable the use of a piezo speaker (buzzer).